ther0n/MusicStudy/README.md

 Quick program to help study for MUSC-103

-Song file names must follow the format `[Title]-[People/Form]-[Composer/Country]-[Category].flac` Place songs (in flac format) into the songs folder and run the program.
+Song file names must follow the format `[Title]-[People/Form]-[Composer/Country]-[Category].flac`

+Place songs (in flac format) into a folder named `songs` and run the program

 EXE file built with pyinstaller: `pyinstaller -F main.py`